eXeC64/Rosella/README.md

 The auth file provides a list of usernames and hashed passwords that the /OPER command will accept.
 The format is one username and password pair per line.
 Lines starting with a `#` are ignored as comments, as are blank lines.
-The password is hashed with SHA1.
+The password is hashed with bcrypt.
 Username and password are placed on the same line and separated by a single space, as such:

     #This line is a comment
-    username1 sha1_hashed_password
+    username1 bcrypt_hashed_password

     #Another comment, blank lines are ignored
-    username2 sha1_hashed_password
+    username2 bcrypt_hashed_password
-    username3 sha1_hashed_password
+    username3 bcrypt_hashed_password

-**Cracking SHA1 hashed passwords is trivial.
-Do not rely upon it to keep your passwords secure.
-It is only used here to protect against people seeing your screen briefly when the auth file is open.
-Treat this file as you would treat a private key file.**
+**Treat this file as you would treat a private key file.**

 Design Principles
 -----------------